fgregg/chicago-dots/README.md

 ## How To use
 For each area you want to N point for, you will find the dasymetric points that intersect with the area.
 Then take N of those points.

-Here's how you might do it in PostGIS:
+Here's how you might do it in PostGIS (assuming you downloaded an imported a GeoJSON file):

 ```sql
 SELECT precinct_id, geom